-With around 15,000 kilometres of coastline and more than 25 marine reserves, the ocean-scented scenery is intertwined with New Zealand’s outdoorsy way of life.Plan Your Tour
+With around 15,000 kilometres of coastline and more than 25 marine reserves, the ocean-scented scenery intertwines New Zealand’s outdoorsy way of life.Plan Your Tour

-Find amazing places for a beachside swim, surfing, sailing, and fishing.
+Find unique places for beachside swimming, surfing, sailing, and fishing.

 Take a scenic flight over our most extraordinary landscapes or float in a hot air balloon over a world that is just waking up.
-Read a book and sunbathe at one of our white sandy beaches and dine in one of our many gourmet restaurants accompanied by an award-winning wine.
+Read a book, sunbathe at one of our white sandy beaches, and dine in one of our many gourmet restaurants accompanied by award-winning wine.

-Our personal favourite places and locations to relax are all centrally situated and give multiple options for day tours and activities.
+Our favourite places and locations to relax are centrally situated and offer multiple-day tours and activities options.
 They also happen to be located in some of the most beautiful regions of New Zealand.

-Bay of Islands: The Bay of Islands region has the finest maritime park in New Zealand featuring 144 Islands and secluded bays.
-The Bay has an abundance of marine life, including the big marlin, whales, penguins, dolphins, gannets, and many other species.
+The Bay of Islands region has the finest maritime park in New Zealand, featuring 144 Islands and secluded bays.
+The Bay has abundant marine life, including giant marlins, whales, penguins, dolphins, gannets, and many other species.
 This maritime and historic park is the original seat of European settlement in New Zealand and has fine examples of Maori culture.

 Rangitikei River Valley: The Rangitikei District is undiscovered New Zealand on the North Island.
 This unspoiled beauty is still a hidden secret for most travellers.
 Enjoy many activities like horse riding, rafting, and farm tours.
 Read a book and relax or try fly fishing in these unique surroundings.